What Is Labiaplasty?

 Full recovery from labia reduction procedure can take 4-6 weeks post-surgery.

-Although fairly simple, labiaplasty is still an invasive procedure.
+Labiaplasty is an invasive procedure.
 You should expect to experience soreness, pain, and swelling in the groin region.
 These are completely normal side effects of labiaplasty.

 Symptoms are generally worse during the first few days after labiaplasty.
-As of the second week, the swelling and pain will start significantly improving, and by 6 weeks most will be back to normal.
-The exception is very minor swelling that might persist for a few months.
+As of the second week, the swelling and pain will start significantly improving, and by 6 weeks most will generally be back to normal.
+The exception is some swelling that might persist for a few months.

 Regarding limitations after labiaplasty, here are a few things you should not: